filakhtov/gentoo-use-docs/net-misc/curl.md

 Perform signature verification of the upstream source code archive before extracting it and building the package.

 It is safe to disable this flag.

-### winssl
-Pass the `--with-winssl` option to the configure script.
-Provide an ability to use the WinSSL (Windows SSL/TLS) library for crypto operations, such as TLS encryption, certificate verification, etc. Multiple crypto backends can be enabled at a time and the default one can be selected using `CURL_SSL` variable.

-This flag should normally be disabled, because it is only useful on the Windows platform.

 ### zstd
 Pass the `--with-zstd` option to the configure script.
 Enable support for ZSTD compressed content data sent over the HTTP, so that cURL can automatically decompress such data on the fly.